Georg K. Glaser

-Georg K. Glaser (30 May 1910 – 18 January 1995) was a German language and Francophone writer.
+Georg K. Glaser (30 May 1910 – 18 January 1995) was a German language and Francophone writer, left wing activist and coppersmith.
 He was born in Germany, but by the time he died he had acquired French citizenship through marriage, and he lived in France for most of his life.

-Although many sources start with his career as a writer, he was also a left wing activist and a coppersmith.

 Life

 Georg Glaser was born ten years into the twentieth century in Guntersblum, a small town in the wine growing region to the south of Mainz: he grew up in nearby Dolgesheim.
 Georg was one of his parents' eight recorded children.
 At the time of his birth his father worked as a craftsman/boilermaker, but after the war took a job with the post office.
 Georg's childhood was marked by the violent and authoritarian temperament of his father, and he left home as a teenager.
 The boy fell foul of the law fairly early on, and after leaving middle school he attended a "correction institute" between 1926 and 1929.
 During the later 1920s he spent some time living on the streets and frequently ran away from the institutions in which he was placed, preferring the company of young communists, anarchists or naturists.
 Although he was able to connect with members of relevant organisations, he later insisted that he had remained on the side-lines rather than becoming a member "as such".
 Nevertheless, sources indicate that he joined the Communist Party in 1929.

 In 1929 he was arrested again, for breach of the peace, and during 1930 he spent time in prison for knocking out a policeman during the course of a demonstration.
 He later stated that it had been in prison at this time that he started to write.
 He wrote court reports for Communist Party publications and also had sketches, opinion pieces and reports published in mainstream newspapers including the Frankfurter Zeitung.
 He was at the same time undertaking industrial work in various factories during the early 1930s.